 - Ester Gum — Ester gum is a stabilizer made from glycerol, a property often used as a sweetener in foods.
 Although glycerol can be attained from both plant and animal sources, it can also be produced synthetically in a lab.
 Typically, glycerol obtained from plants is either derived from soybeans or palm oil.
 While you may consider soybeans to be vegan, most vegans are against palm oil due to the impact of deforestation to extract palm oil.
 In essence, you must ask manufacturers about the type of glycerol listed on their label and check if it’s truly from a safe source.

 Generally, people don’t go through the hassle of asking manufacturers about the different, shady ingredients on a label, so it depends on where you situate yourself, as a vegan.
-I don’t do it, but I respect those that do.

-Other Vegan Sodas
+Other Sodas Without Animal Ingredients

 - Dr. Pepper